kirubarajan/blog/src/pages/longboards/index.md

 I've ridden this board going downhill at speeds of 50+ km/h, and have effortlessly carried it around the coffee shop - it can do it all.

 ## Moving Forward
 I feel like I'm past my peak longboarding capabilities, but I'm trying hard to get my mojo back.
+Skateboarding is meant to be intuitive - my thoughts behind it are the same from a nine years of age to twenty.
+There's nothing you can be taught, but there's a lot to learn.

-On campus, I always find reasons to bust out the Dinghy and feel the wind in my hair.
-My goal for the summer is to discover all the cool hills and side-roads to longboarding down, documenting it all the way through (and finally making that edit I've always thought about).
+On campus, I'm always trying to find reasons to bust out the Dinghy and feel the wind in my hair.
+My goal for the summer is to discover all the cool hills and side-roads to longboard down, documenting it all the way through (and finally making that edit I've always thought about).
+Hopefully, I fall a lot.

+**March Update**

+I'm working on my tre-flip - will keep the blog posted soon!